 I became a student of the Danzan Ryu school in 1969 at East Stroudsburg University.
 As a student Senator, I assisted Dr. William Gessner, Judo Club

 Director, in developing the school club and its financial support.
-The late Professor Gessner and Soke William Snyder introduced me to Kodonkan Judo.
-Professor Ron Jennings introduced me
+The late Professor William Gessner and Soke William Snyder introduced me to Kodokan Judo.
+Professor Ron Jennings

-to Kodenkan Jujitsu.
+introduced me to Kodenkan Jujitsu.
 In 1973, I was invited to become a student of the late Professor Ramon (Lono) Ancho.
-In 1976 Professor Ancho was the West Point Academy Judo coach and Assistant Commandant
+In 1976 Professor Ancho was the West Point Academy Judo coach and

-of the New York Military Academy.
+Assistant Commandant of the New York Military Academy.
 I remained a principal student and friend until his passing in 2003.
-During those 30 years, Professor Ancho and I developed a long standing
+During those 30 years, Professor Ancho and I developed a

 I have authored numerous texts on the art which are available on Amazon.com.
 I am also recorded in the Martial Art Hall of Fame for my work in preserving